-The default color space of many programs adopt is sRGB (“s” stay for standard), this color space have a gamma of 2.2, that means it isn’t linear.
-So when you render in owr case, the application generate a gamma corrected render but we are going to save it in openEXR file, and this particular file type is linear.
-So we have an sRGB render(gamma corrected) stored in a full float linear file, here is our trouble.
-To solve this we can easly use a ColorSpace node to tell our input are sRGB, and we want to come out in linear.
-We could do the same by chose in read node the sRGB color space but I note that this clamp color information value.
+The default color space of many programs adopt is sRGB (“s” stay for standard), this color space have a gamma of 2.2, which means it isn’t linear.
+So when you render in our case, the application generates a gamma-corrected render but we are going to save it in an openEXR file, and this particular file type is linear.
+So we have an sRGB render(gamma-corrected) stored in a full float linear file, here is our trouble.
+To solve this we can easily use a ColorSpace node to tell our input are sRGB, and we want to come out in linear.
+We could do the same by choose in read node the sRGB color space but I note that this clamp color information value.

 To do that add one shuffle and one grade node to control each VraySamplerPoint and Normal Pass, and we are going to swap G and B channel in shuffle node, and invert only the blue channel.
-This operations you have to do for both channels identically.
+These operations you have to do for both channels identically.
 Below I show you only parameter to correct only the VraySamplePoint pass, do the same for the VraySamplerNormal:

-By viewing to PositionToPoint node now in 3D Nuke workspace we see the scene rendered in 3d studio max, so now we can add how many lights we wants to reilluminate our scene and see the result of ReLight node give us:
+By viewing to PositionToPoint node now in 3D Nuke workspace we see the scene rendered in 3d studio max, so now we can add how many lights we want to reilluminate our scene and see the result of ReLight node give us:

-Anyway if you want to try this tool quickly, or if you just want to have a fast template ReLight tree you can download this project here
+Anyway, if you want to try this tool quickly, or if you just want to have a fast template ReLight tree you can download this project here

 If I missed/screwed up any information please let me know

-I Hope you find this tutorial usefull
+I hope you find this tutorial useful.